 In order to be diagnosed with an anxiety disorder a person must:

 Additionally, the person must also have at least three of the following symptoms:

 As there is no specific lab test to diagnose an anxiety disorder, a doctor might conduct physical examinations and mental interrogations to determine the disorder.
 This is essential as a timely diagnosis is the basis of an effective treatment for anxiety disorders.

 The anxiety disorder treatment centers will normally incorporate medications and psychotherapy in the treatment protocol.
 Medications usually include anti-depressants and anti-anxiety pills.
 A patient should stay in constant touch with their doctor about changes and side effects while on these medications as they can take a while to work.
 Some people may also need beta blockers in order to treat the physical symptoms of anxiety.

 Psychotherapy, especially cognitive behavioral therapy (CBT), can help treat anxiety disorders successfully.
 This is because CBT changes how one thinks about and responds to anxiety.

-Invictus Health Group offers its patients evidence-based treatment for anxiety disorders using a combination of medications, individual, and group psychotherapy and alternative therapy like yoga, meditation, and art therapy.
+Invictus Health Group offers its patients evidence-based treatment for anxiety disorders using a combination of medications, individual, and group psychotherapy through its partnerships with treatment centers across Southern California.
 Patients are given a confidential assessment in order to provide them with the best possible program that is individualized to their needs and addresses any and all underlying conditions in order to prevent a relapse.